-We take great pride in providing high quality grass fed beef by the whole, half or pound.
+We take great pride in providing high quality grass fed beef.

 Our family farm is located in Standish, Michigan.
 Our grass fed beef is the best because we care.
 Our steers have enjoyed relaxed grazing in our rotational grass pastures and have spent winters near the barn feeding on dry hay.